Federal Councils Act to Protect River Herring and Shad at Sea

 Fishery Council Undertakes New Plan for a Fish-Eat-Fish World

-Author: Ken Hinman Posted Under: Councils, Blog, Ecosystems
+Author: Ken Hinman Posted Under: Blog, Councils, Ecosystems

 Little fish will take center stage at the Pacific Fishery Management Council meeting in Portland, Oregon next week.
 On April 9th, the Council will vote whether to take fisheries management in a new direction – one that takes into account the overall health of the California Current ecosystem, starting with ...